International Programmes 2025/2026

 Submit application to

-Apply via our iPAB application platform.
+We are looking forward to receiving your application via our iPAB application platform.

 Possibility of finding part-time employment

 The university supports students in finding part-time jobs in local industries and businesses.
 A number of student jobs are also available at the university.
-They are announced on the following website: www.stellenwerk-goettingen.de
+They are announced on the following website: www.stellenwerk-goettingen.de.

 Please note that restrictions may apply with your scholarship or visa.
 Non-EU students are subject to special regulations.